 In a wide-ranging editorial career, Diana Parsell has worked for media and science organizations in Washington and Southeast Asia, including National Geographic, NIH and AAAS, The Washington Post, and The Chronicles of Higher Education and Philanthropy.

 About the Book

-In the summer of 2018, Diana lectured on Eliza Scidmore and her historic travels in Alaska to an overflow crowd at Glacier Bay National Park.
-It was Diana's latest book-related presentation to diverse audiences in the U.S. and Japan.
-She has also been interviewed on the subject by major media including The Washington Post, National Geographic, and Japanese and British television.
+In July 2018 Diana lectured on Eliza Scidmore and her historic travels in Alaska to an overflow crowd at Glacier Bay National Park.
+While in Alaska, she was filmed for the BBC2 travel series "Great American Railroad Journeys," speaking on Scidmore's 1893 travel guide to Alaska.
+Diana has also been interviewed on her book by The Washington Post, National Geographic, and Japanese television.